 Liposuction is not a method of weight reduction.
 It is best used on patients who exercise regularly, have a good diet but are still unable to remove stubborn areas of fat.
 These areas are often genetically pre-determined.

-Liposculpture (liposuction performed under tumescent anaesthesia) requires an aesthetic eye to ensure restoration of ideal body contour.
-Excellent technique requires constant review during the procedure and most patients stand toward the end of the procedure to ensure the contour is just right.
+Liposculpture (liposuction performed under tumescent anaesthesia) requires an aesthetic eye to ensure ideal body contour.
+Excellent technique requires constant review during the procedure for the best 3D results.
+Patients stand toward the end of the procedure to assess the effect of gravity and ensure the contour is just right.

 Most patients chat during the procedure while others drift off to sleep.
 Most are back to work on day 3 and the leakage of tumescent fluid has normally ceased by day 2.
 There will be some swelling and variable bruising for up to 2-3 weeks.
 Most of the results will be apparent within 3-6 weeks however further skin tightening can take a few months to occur.